geekpradd/geekpradd.github.io/life/post.md

 Oh, and one incident I should mention.
 Class 5, I was a new student.
 I went out of my seat to submit my FA2 Project.
 Then suddenly, the sports teacher comes in.
 He was drunk.
 Child Violence wasn't illegal in that school and he decided to hit me.
 Bam.
 5 tight slaps and a punch on the back.
 I cried like hell that day.
 Later on he apologized and said that "Dekho, tum seat se bahar aaye the toh mujhe gussa aa gaya.
 Baat aage mat badhao aur kisi ko bolna zaruri nahi hai"

 I didn't do anything.
+That beating is something I'll never forget.

+I've always had a low self esteem.
+Still do.
+The reason is, I felt like a freak.
+Like someone different.
+I used to be so conscious of how weird I look, compared to all of them.
+Bad physical shape doesn't help either.
+I guess I should put that behind me but it's difficult.
+As I result, my mind was always bothered about what other's think of me.
+It's not good when you feel like shit.

 Class 7, wings were changed.
 New teachers.
 Nobody knew me and I felt even worse.
 All seniors used to look at my face as if I was an abomination.
 Teachers were worser than before and I didn't learn much that year.
 Nothing of the Social Science course went into my head and I got numbers by memorizing.
 Science too was lackluster and my concepts weren't clear at all.
 Maths was better since I was natural at it and I could manage to solve parts of Class 8 NCERT by the end of Class 7.

 ##Falling in love.. with binary and geekdom

 I guess I should dedicate parts to how I became a geek.
-It all started with Digit magazine and I owe the editors a lot.
+It all started with Digit magazine and I owe the editors of that magazine a lot.
 From programming, to designing, to general tech knowledge, to drooling over cars, to feeling excited looking at games, the magazine had me covered.

 I started programming with QBASIC and HTML.
-I could grasp it but I started serious coding only in Class 8.
+I could grasp it but I started serious coding only in Class 8 learning Python, C++, Java, Haskell, PHP and working on many projects.

 I watched a lot of Hollywood movies, come class 8.
 My exact free time memories of class 7 are a bit vague but I do remember reading lots of articles and books.